CER-REC/conditions/app/components/BarContainer/README.md

 The Bar Container component holds a grouping of bar.
 The container accepts an array of bars to render.
 Each element in the array should have a value and a color.
-Depending on the the tpe of BarContainer (vertical or horizontal) the value passed in will affect the size of each bar.
+Depending on the the type of BarContainer (vertical or horizontal) the value passed in will affect the size of each bar.
 The BarContainer by default is horizontal.
 The BarContainer accepts a 'size' prop.
 If the container is horizontal, the size prop will determine the height for all bars, and if the